Darky-Github/urm/README.md

 This project is licensed under the MIT License

 ---
 Developed with safety in mind.
-Use responsibly!
+Use responsibly